 Valid Filing Statuses

-• S = Single or married filing separately
+• S = Single, Married; filing separately

-• M = Married filing for both
+• M = Married; filing jointly

 Exemptions